Table Of Contents

 Exceptional candidates will briefly describe their technical and soft skills that align with your company’s FP&A needs.
 Depending on their responses, you’ll know if they’ve done their homework on your company and what they could offer if you onboard them.

-2. Would you describe a typical day for a FP&A specialist in a financial planning and analysis team?
+2. Would you describe a typical day for an FP&A specialist in a financial planning and analysis team?

-As with any job description, the actual duties described by the candidate vary from one organization to another, as well as the exact role they will play within your FP&A team.
-What this question seeks is a description of their perceived day-to-day contribution to their team.
+As with any job, the actual duties vary from one organization to another, as does the role they will play within your FP&A team.
+This question seeks a description of their perceived day-to-day contribution to their team.

 Their answer will demonstrate their knowledge of the job.
 Exceptional candidates will also ask questions about the current role so they can offer specific examples.

-3. Can you share what you’ve learned are the defining characteristics of a reliable FP&A financial model?
+3. Can you share what you’ve learned about the defining characteristics of a reliable FP&A financial model?

-This question is a great way to listen for not only technical details, but also how well the candidate can communicate their thoughts.
-Something else.
+This question is a great way to listen for technical details and how well the candidate can communicate their thoughts.

 Interview candidates for lower-level positions will describe operational elements, including how they create robust financial projections, perform regression analysis, and present these projections.
 Senior hires will go deeper with their reports, compiling a more thorough analysis.

-4. Walk us through the possibility of a company having a positive cash flow and still be in serious financial trouble.
+4. Walk us through the possibility of a company having a positive cash flow while still in serious financial trouble.
 How can this happen?

-In this case, the answer is yes.
-Yet, good candidates will describe how by talking about the importance of analyzing where the cash is coming from and where it is going — rather than just reiterating cash flow statements.
+In this case, the answer is yes, it can happen.
+Yet, good candidates will discuss the importance of analyzing where the cash is coming from and where it is going — rather than just reiterating cash flow statements.

-Exceptional candidates will give examples, such as how a company that sells off inventory but delays payables generates positive cash flow for a while even when it’s struggling.
+Exceptional candidates will give examples, such as how a company that sells off inventory but delays payables generates positive cash flow even when struggling.

 This section includes questions intended to test a candidate’s technical ability in FP&A. You are welcome to ask for examples.
-It would also be helpful if you provided clarification or example scenarios to candidates so they can offer more practical answers.
+It would also be helpful if you clarified or provided example scenarios to candidates so they could offer more practical answers.

 5. Can you talk briefly about cloud economics as they relate to a company like ours?

-Cloud financial management differs from traditional finance in a number of ways.
-SaaS brands typically use cloud economics to purchase, manage, and optimize resources in the highly dynamic cloud environment.
+Cloud financial management differs from traditional finance in several ways.
+SaaS brands typically use cloud economics to purchase, manage, and optimize resources in a highly dynamic cloud environment.

 6. Can you explain ratio analysis to me?